"Fake pastors have massive following": Ohemaa Mercy grieves in video

 On Thursday, 11 July 2024, during an exclusive interview with Nana Romeo on Accra 100.5 FM’s Ayekoo Ayekoo, Ohemaa Mercy agreed that how some men of God preach and portray certain scenarios does not help Christians who fellowship with them.

-The Dry Bones hitmaker emphasised that those who preach lies have the most when you analyse pastors and their followers.
+The Dry Bones hitmaker emphasised that when you analyse, those who preach lies have the most followers.
 She clarified that many people look at man and not God.

 She stated that the reason why some pastors could lie to people is because the people feel that the person before them is God.

 "This is because we believe people than the God who watches over us.
 When the pastor is easing himself, we believe.
-When the pastor even spits on the ground, people would touch it and smear it on their body becasue they see the person as God.
-Becareful," Ohemaa Mercy said.
+When the pastor even spits on the ground, people would touch it and smear it on their body because they see the person as God.
+Be careful," Ohemaa Mercy said.

 The Tehillah Experience founder pleaded with Ghanaians to be weary of fake pastors, encouraging them to become friends with God and that their paths would never go in the wrong direction.